-- The practice carried out advance care planning for patients living with dementia. - 95% of patients diagnosed with dementia had had their care reviewed in a face to face meeting in the last 12 months, compared to the CCG average of 77% and the national average of 84%.
+- The practice carried out advance care planning for patients living with dementia. - 100% of patients diagnosed with dementia had had their care reviewed in a face to face meeting in the last 12 months, compared to the CCG average of 92% and the national average of 84%.
 This was better than the national and local CCG average. - The practice specifically considered the physical health needs of patients with poor mental health and dementia.
-For example, a register of patients with mental health was maintained and referrals were made to local mental health teams as a result of reviewing reports from psychiatry assessments. - The practice had a system for monitoring repeat prescribing for patients receiving medicines for mental health needs. - Nationally reported data from 2015/2016 showed the percentage of patients with schizophrenia, bipolar affective disorder and other psychoses who had a comprehensive care plan documented in their record, in the preceding 12 months was 90%.
-This was better than both the local CCG average of 84% and comparable to the national average of 89%.
+For example, a register of patients with mental health was maintained and referrals were made to local mental health teams as a result of reviewing reports from psychiatry assessments. - The practice had a system for monitoring repeat prescribing for patients receiving medicines for mental health needs.

-- The practice regularly worked with multi-disciplinary teams in the case management of patients experiencing poor mental health, including those living with dementia. - Patients at risk of dementia were identified and offered an assessment. - The practice had information available for patients experiencing poor mental health about how they could access various support groups and voluntary organisations. - The practice had a system to follow up patients who had attended accident and emergency where they may have been experiencing poor mental health. - Staff interviewed had a good understanding of how to support patients with mental health needs and dementia.
+- Nationally reported data from 2015/2016 showed the percentage of patients with schizophrenia, bipolar affective disorder and other psychoses who had a comprehensive care plan documented in their record, in the preceding 12 months was 95%.
+This was better than both the local CCG average of 84% and comparable to the national average of 89%. - Patients at risk of dementia were identified and offered an assessment. - The practice had information available for patients experiencing poor mental health about how they could access various support groups and voluntary organisations. - Staff interviewed had a good understanding of how to support patients with mental health needs and dementia.